 Varun Dhawan Leg Injury Update: It's Just A Sprain & Not A Fracture, Says Daddy David Dhawan

-Varun Dhawan recently injured his leg during he shoot of Remo D'souza's Street Dancer and the actor was undergoing treatment for the same.
-While several fans stated that Varun Dhawan has fractured his leg and might take a month or more to get back in shape and start shooting, daddy David Dhawan opened up by saying that the rumours are false and Varun has just sprained his leg and not a fracture.
+Varun Dhawan recently injured his leg during the shoot of Remo D'souza's Street Dancer and the actor was undergoing treatment for the same.
+While several fans stated that Varun Dhawan has fractured his leg and might take a month or more to get back in shape and start shooting, daddy David Dhawan opened up by saying that the rumours are false and Varun has just sprained his leg and it is not a fracture.
 He stated that Varun will be up and running soon and resume the shoot of Street Dancer along with Shraddha Kapoor sooner than anyone expects.

 It's Just A Sprain, Not A Fracture